-Then the LORD God said, “It is not good that the man should be alone; I will make him a helper fit for him.”
+Then the LORD God said, “It is not good that the man should be alone; I will make him a helper fit for him” (Genesis 2:18).

 Adam was the hatched duckling.
-Life was good.
-But the Lord was in creative mode.
-He knew what needed to happen, and Adam was not part of the decision-making committee (Genesis 1:26-27).
+Life was good, but the Lord was in creative mode.
+He had more plans.
+He knew what needed to happen, and Adam was not part of the decision-making Committee (Genesis 1:26-27).
 His role was to be the happy recipient of whatever the Lord decided to bring his way.

-What Adam lacked was not someone to fill his empty love cup, but someone who would allow him to put God fully on display in the world.
+What Adam lacked was not someone to fill his empty love cup, but someone who would permit him to put God fully on display in the Lord’s world.
 Adam was like the world’s greatest baseball player with no place to play.
-He was suited up and equipped, but had no place to do the one thing he was designed to do, which was to image the divine community.
+He was suited up and equipped but had no place to do the one thing God designed him to do: image the divine community.
 Adam did not need love but needed someone to be the recipient of his love.

+Love is active, moving from the giver to the recipient.
 When Jesus talked about relationships, He did not talk about what we needed, but what we needed to do.
-For example, when He talked about how to live out the Bible well, He said to love Him and to love others most of all (Matthew 22:36-40).
-The primary direction of God’s love is always toward others, not toward ourselves (John 3:16).
+For example, when He spoke of how to live out the Bible well, He said to love Him and to love others most of all (Matthew 22:36-40).
+Love’s primary direction is always toward others, not toward ourselves (John 3:16).

-When Paul talked about man’s relationship with his wife, He said that he should give his life for her (Ephesians 5:25).
+When Paul talked about man’s relationship with his wife, he said that he should give his life for her (Ephesians 5:25).
 When Paul gave his version of the two great commandments, he stated that we should count others as more significant than ourselves (Philippians 2:3-4).
 In a God-centered world, your thoughts are always directed to God and others more than yourself, which is critical insight when you think about Adam’s world.

 He did not need Eve as though there was something wrong with him.
-He needed Eve so he could more effectively image the Community who created him.
-And Eve did not need Adam’s love because there was nothing wrong with her.
+He needed Eve so he could more effectively image the Community that created him.
+Eve did not need Adam’s love because there was nothing wrong with her.
 She needed Adam so she could have the opportunity to put the Trinity on display.